-Although the site is in Flood Zone 1, local knowledge suggests that part of it does occasionally flood and a detailed flood risk assessment would be required to determine the necessary measures to offset or mitigate the risk of any flooding.
+Although the site is in Flood Zone 1, I local knowledge suggests that part of it does occasionally flood.
+It is understood that part of the site may be prone to flood and a detailed flood risk assessment would be required to determine the necessary measures to offset or mitigate the risk of any flooding.
 Mitigation will also be required to ensure that the continuity of the green wedge is not affected.
 Existing mature trees and hedgerows should be retained and enhanced, wherever possible.